br197/portfolio-broundtree/docs/assignments/assignment1.md

 - I hear social media helps people build connections, is that right?
 If so, how has it helped you build connections?
 - What role has social media played in your life?
 - What social media do you use and for what purpose?
-- **I had my interviewee screenshare during this part** Can you please walk me through one of your favorite social media apps?
+- **I had my interviewee screenshare during this part and asked questions while they were navigating through various pages:** Can you please walk me through one of your favorite social media apps?
 Who do you follow?
-**Ask questions while interviewee is navigating through various pages**

 - **Follow Up:** What groups have you joined on the social media platforms you are on and why are you in these groups?
 - **Follow Up:** How do you usually interact with others on social media?
 Why?
 - What impact does social media have on your life today?